Frequently Asked Questions

 I'm working full time.
 Am I going to have time for this?

 The Interfaith Ministry program is designed for adult learners with other full-time commitments.
-If students find they need or want more time, they may choose to extend the program to a third year in order to complete the requirements of the 2nd year.
+If students find they need or want more time, they may choose to extend the program to a third year.

 Is ChIME an accredited institution?

-Many ChIME graduates have forged their own paths, weaving their ministry into their lives as entrepreneurs, parents, social workers, teachers, writers, musicians, health professionals, and more.
+Many ChIME graduates have found their personal and professional lives grow in new directions.
+Alumni have forged their own paths, weaving their ministry into their lives as entrepreneurs, parents, social workers, teachers, writers, musicians, health professionals, and more.
 Others have pursued paid employment as Chaplains in hospice, assisted living, and other health-related chaplaincies, including some hospitals.

 How will I change as a person?